FPGA Resource-aware Structured Pruning for Real-Time Neural Networks: Introduction

-We propose an FPGA resource-aware structured pruning algorithm, able to capture, at training time, the underlying mapping to digital signal processing blocks (DSPs) and block random access memory (BRAM).
+We propose an FPGA resource-aware structured pruning algorithm, able to capture, at training time, the underlying mapping of network weights to digital signal processing blocks (DSPs) and block random access memory (BRAM).
 Groups of weights are iteratively removed through constrained optimization, formulated as a knapsack problem.
-Evaluated on particle physics benchmarks and fast image classification tasks, the proposed method achieves a reduction ranging between 55\% and 92\% in DSP and up to 81\% in BRAM utilization while maintaining inference latencies in the order of a few microseconds.
-The methodology described in this research has been integrated with \texttt{hls4ml} and open-sourced with an Apache 2.0 license\footnote{GitHub page: https://github.com/fastmachinelearning/hls4ml/tree/hardware-aware-pruning}, allowing long-term contributions.
-Key contributions of our research include: \begin{itemize} \item A structured pruning algorithm, derived from the mapping of model weights to DSP and BRAM blocks. \item Formulation of pruning as a knapsack problem, aimed at minimizing network loss and resources. \item An open-source tool for resource-aware pruning of \texttt{Keras} and \texttt{TensorFlow} models, integrated with \texttt{hls4ml}, enabling real-time inference. \end{itemize}
+The methodology described in this research has been integrated with \texttt{hls4ml} and open-sourced with an Apache 2.0 license\footnote{GitHub page: https://github.com/fastmachinelearning/hls4ml/tree/hardware-aware-pruning}.